sshaw/export-pull-requests/README.md

 ## Service Notes

-To connect to a custom/"Enterprise" installation of any of the supported services use the endpoint option (`-e`)
+To connect to a custom/"Enterprise" installation of any of the supported services use the endpoint option (`-e`).

+The provided URL must point the API endpoint, not the user-facing site.
+For GitHub this is `http(s)://YOUR-SITE/api/v3`.

 ### Bitbucket